rocstory/PawBytes_Database/README.md

 - This project is complete.

 ## Reflection
+Creating the database for this project was a great experience.
+I did not intend to experience building both relational and NoSQL databases within this one project.

 ### Challenges
-Creating database was a very challenging process.
-It took me out of my comfort zone and it helped me
+- The normalization process within a relational database

 ## Collaborators
 There are currently no collaborators on this project